digital-asset/daml/docs/source/daml/considerations.rst

 Canton is fast and highly scalable, but it performs differently than traditional databases, particularly those that follow a monolithic architecture.
 Transactions are processed in fractions of a second -- quite fast for a distributed ledger (the blockchains used in cryptocurrencies like Bitcoin or Ethereum take many minutes to complete transactions) but slower than most traditional databases due to its distributed nature.
 Application design must take this into account.

 Each component of Daml can be scaled, including running multiple domains and domain nodes, multiple participant nodes, and multiple parties.
-Integration components, e.g. JSON API and Trigger Service, also scale.
+Integration components, e.g. HTTP JSON API Service and Trigger Service, also scale.
 Some components require that data is sharded in order to scale.

 Developer Considerations
 ************************